wisekrakr/SIP_dev_pushToTalk/README.md

 An open source sip phone with push to talk capabilities.
-CommUniWise provides an object-oriented JavaScript API for embedding two-way audio.
+CommUniWise provides an object-oriented Java API for embedding two-way audio.
 This is a pure client-side solution and requires zero server-side logic on your part.